hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part4-managing-the-backend.md

   * Setup ACL for students with jupyterhub account
   * Setup default ACL for students with jupyterhub account

-  A﻿ similar script exists for the different parts of the solution (check_api-db.yml for api-db server, check_frontend.yml for frontend server for instance).
+  A﻿ similar set of scripts exist for the different parts of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml)for frontend server for instance).

-  N﻿ow, you should have a better understanding of the maintenance tasks associated to the backend server.
+  You should have now a better understanding of the maintenance tasks associated to the backend server.
 Similar actions are available for the other components of the project.
 Checking tasks have been created for the frontend and api-db server.
 Having nowostly covered all the subjects related to the backend server from an infrastructure standpoint, it is high time to discuss the content part.
 In my next blog, I plan to describe the workshop creation process.
 Time to understand how to build up some content for the jupyterhub server!

   If we can be of any help in clarifying any of this, please reach out to us on [Slack](https://slack.hpedev.io/).
 Please be sure to drop back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
 Check out also the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops)!
 Willing to collaborate with us?
 Contact us and let's build together some more workshops!
 Stay tuned!